jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 #################################################################################

-I remove the things around the new dictionary_ then change the key for fun
+I remove the things around the new dictionary_ then change the key and value for fun

 .. code-block:: python
   :emphasize-lines: 3